Getting better performance out of our traffic signals is a high priority, for the Clark County Council and Public Works.

 An example of how adaptive signal operation should better handle signal timing in the corridor is on Northeast 78th Street, from Northeast Hazel Dell Avenue to Northeast Highway 99.
 The signals on this portion of the 78th Street corridor are timed to reduce the potential for traffic to back up onto the northbound freeway off-ramp.
 The tight spacing of the freeway signal and the Northeast Highway 99 signal on Northeast 78th Street can cause backups.

 The signals are timed to try to find the best way to clear the eastbound approach for Northeast 78th Street at Northeast Highway 99, thereby reducing the potential for traffic to back up onto the freeway off-ramp.
-Adaptive signals can be programmed to detect traffic backing up on the freeway off-ramp.
+Adaptive signals can be programed to detect traffic backing up on the freeway off-ramp.
 The signal system will change to flush that traffic away from the ramps.
 Once the ramps are clear, the signal system will revert to a smooth flow operation to better serve all traffic.

-The county also is developing standards for automated performance measures.
+The county is developing standards for automated performance measures.
 Each corridor is being evaluated to determine the appropriate performance measure for each group of intersections in the corridor.
-These performance measures will help traffic engineers determine when corridors should be retimed, along with when a corridor is operating in a manner that needs immediate attention.
+These performance measures will help traffic engineers determine when corridors should be re-timed, along with when a corridor is operating in a manner that needs immediate attention.

 Flashing yellow arrows